atlas-labs-org/atlas/SECURITY.md

 ---

 ## 5. Conclusion
-The security of the Jamarcus Admin System is a priority, and we appreciate your assistance in making our system safer.
+The security of the Atlas Admin System is a priority, and we appreciate your assistance in making our system safer.
 If you have any questions about this policy or other security concerns, please contact us on our Discord <a href="https://discord.gg/yhTNzJre76">&#x1F4AC;</a>.